MyPlasticDiary is a fun and easy to use free app that allows users to track their plastic, understand their footprint and ultimately reduce it.

 There Is A Collective Interest In Reducing Personal Plastic Waste

 Most significantly, on the 1st of December, MyPlasticDairy announced that they won an Innovate UK grant to realize their “Fitbit for Plastic” vision.
-The team were awarded £50K from the Plastic Research and Innovation Fund, and the company will spend over £70K during the next six months working on a more ambitious vision – designing a service to make plastic footprint an integral part of online grocery shopping in the UK.
+The team was awarded £50K from the Plastic Research and Innovation Fund.
+As a result, the company will spend over £70K during the next six months working on a more ambitious vision – designing service to make plastic footprint an integral part of online grocery shopping in the UK.

-The founders of the company say that there is a lot of interest to this idea in the industry.
-Combined pressures of public opinion, government regulation and customer interest mean that supermarkets are investing more and more effort in reducing plastic and engaging with the community on this topic.
+The founders of the company say that there is a lot of interest in this idea in the industry.
+Combined pressures of public opinion, government regulation, and customer interest mean supermarkets are investing more effort in reducing plastic and engaging with the community on this topic.

 Sian Sutherland, the serial entrepreneur and A Plastic Planet co-founder, offered a quote of support:

-“Technology will undoubtedly play a major part in the fight to reduce plastic so we applaud this innovative and ambitious young team.
-If we can reward people for positive behaviour shifts and encourage supermarkets to offer more plastic-free choice, we are stepping on to a better and more sustainable road to a future that protects nature.”
+“Technology will undoubtedly play a major part in the fight to reduce plastic, so we applaud this innovative and ambitious young team.
+If we can reward people for positive behaviour shifts and encourage supermarkets to offer more plastic-free choices, we are stepping on to a better and more sustainable road to a future that protects nature.”

-“Thanks to winning the Innovate UK grant, we are able to make our project even more ambitious and far-reaching.
-For us, 2020 was the year of connecting with people who care about sustainability and understanding their needs, but 2021 will be about integrating packaging and plastic footprint information into online shopping and through this reaching out to a much wider audience.
-Our aim is to make an average shopper who buys products online a lot more aware of the environmental impact of packaging and helping them to make more sustainable choices.
-We are in early talks with potential retailer partners in the UK and Europe and we welcome interest from other partners in this space.”
+“Thanks to winning the Innovate UK grant, we can make our project even more ambitious and far-reaching.
+For us, 2020 was the year of connecting with people who care about sustainability and understand their needs, but 2021 will be about integrating packaging and plastic footprint information into online shopping and reaching out to a much wider audience through this.
+We aim to make an average shopper who buys products online a lot more aware of the environmental impact of packaging and helping them to make more sustainable choices.
+We are in early talks with potential retailer partners in the UK and Europe, and we welcome interest from other partners in this space.”